iamhajemi/chess-recognition-bot/README.md

 3. Add the variable `TELEGRAM_BOT_TOKEN` with your bot token
 4. Click "Save Changes"

-### 5. Important Notes
+### 5. Keeping the Bot Running 24/7

-1. The free tier of Render has some limitations:
-   - Services sleep after 15 minutes of inactivity
-   - Limited compute resources
-   - May have slower cold starts

-2. For production use:
+To ensure your bot runs continuously without sleeping:

+1. **Upgrade to Basic Plan**:
+   - Go to your service dashboard
+   - Click on "Change Plan"
+   - Select "Basic" ($7/month)
+   - Confirm the upgrade

+2. **Configure Auto-Restart**:
+   - In your service settings
+   - Enable "Auto-Deploy"
+   - Set "Health Check Path" to `/`
+   - Set "Health Check Period" to 1 minute

+3. **Set Resource Limits**:
+   - Memory: 512 MB minimum
+   - CPU: 0.1 CPU minimum
-   - Use at least the Basic plan ($7/month)
+   - These settings are available in the Basic plan

-   - This ensures your bot stays active 24/7
-   - Provides better performance and reliability
+4. **Monitor Health**:
+   - Set up Render monitoring alerts
+   - Enable email notifications for service status
+   - Check service logs regularly

+5. **Prevent Inactivity**:
-3. The web server runs on port 10000 by default
+   - The web server we implemented keeps the service active
-   - Render will automatically assign a port via the `PORT` environment variable
+   - Render's health checks will ping the server
-   - The bot handles this automatically
+   - This prevents the service from sleeping

+6. **Backup Plan**:
+   - Set up a monitoring service (like UptimeRobot)
+   - Configure it to ping your service URL every 5 minutes
+   - This provides additional uptime assurance

 ### 6. Monitoring